Respect for Identities

-MNCDHH's acronym is as short as possible to help people remember.
+The Commission's acronym, MNCDHH, is as short as possible to help people remember.
 'MN' is for Minnesota (two other state commissions have 'M' so adding the 'N' makes us distinctive and reduces confusion).
 'CDHH' is traditionally used by commissions across the country.
 This is only an acronym and does not replace the Commission's full name.
+We also go by 'the Commission' for short.

 We believe that everyone has a place at this table.
 We believe different identities can come together and collaboratively work on systemic improvements.
 Together, we can improve our quality of life.